Stark realities, challenges confronting world in 2021

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Researchers, academics, business pundits and economists in the West have a unanimous viewpoint that the year 2021 will pose grave economic challenges to all governments in the world and its nearly eight billion inhabitants due to an inevitable plunge in the International Gross Domestic Product levels amid the Covid-19 pandemic.
+LAHORE: Researchers, academics, business pundits and economists in the West have a unanimous viewpoint that the year 20210 will pose grave economic challenges to all governments in the world and its nearly eight billion inhabitant due to an inevitable plunge in the International Gross Domestic Product levels amid the Covid-19 pandemic.

-Right now, the rather slow pace of COVID-19 vaccine manufacture and distribution in many parts of the world have aggravated the economic, social and health crises in the US, Russia, the European Union and all continents one can name.

 Throughout 2020, the governments could not prevent massive job loss and the plummeting confidence in business markets despite worldwide tough measures like lockdowns.
 Therefore, tighter financial conditions like easing of monetary policies and interest rate had to be introduced as many employers and employees found themselves struggling in economic wilderness.